 The OSF Saint Francis School of Clinical Laboratory Science provides a structured program offering both clinical and classroom instruction.
-The clinical phase involves rotations through each laboratory section, where students learn manual techniques and operation of automated lab instruments, supervised by practicing medical technologists.
+The clinical phase involves rotations through each laboratory section, where students learn manual techniques and operation of automated lab instruments, supervised by practicing medical laboratory scientists.
 Judging specimen acceptability, validating test results through quality control protocols, troubleshooting common instrument malfunctions and correlating abnormal test results with associated pathophysiology are an integral part of this learning process.

 Students will encounter a variety of situations which will promote the development of professional attitudes, values and behavior.
 Courses such as Educational Techniques and Laboratory Management along with a management clinical rotation and student project during the eleven month school year provide opportunities for students to learn more about the discipline and career than just technical knowledge and skills.